oSoWoSo/disroot-howto/pages/03.Cloud/03.Apps/02.Calendar/02.Desktop/03.thunderbird-calendar-contacts/docs.en.md

 # Installing Needed Add-ons

-In order to sync all your calendars, tasks and contacts to thunderbird, you will need to install those Add-ons:
+In order to sync all your calendars, you will need to install those Add-ons:

 * **Lightning** - a calendar for Thunderbird